 The Survey on Living Conditions (SLC) collects information on household resources, housing, labour, education, pensions and health.
 It will help the government understand how different sections of society are managing, so that it can plan for the future, assess the effects of policy changes and measure the state of the economy.
-The UK Government and European Union will use the results to monitor and inform policies aimed at combating poverty and social exclusion.Back to table of contents
+The UK Government will use the results to monitor and inform policies aimed at combating poverty and social exclusion.Back to table of contents

 The study provides information about the resources of households in the UK today.
 The SLC will be used as a key source for measuring poverty, and social exclusion in the UK.